tperny-tgm/EAI/README.md

 # EAI
-Extract, Transform and Load (ETL) with EAI
+Example: Extract, Transform and Load (ETL) with EAI Used Patterns and Introduction in ETL with EAI.